StrangeBeeCorp/docs/docs/includes/manual-download-installation-thehive.md

             gpg --verify /path/to/thehive-<full_version>.deb.asc /path/to/thehive-<full_version>.deb
             ```

             d.
 You should see a message stating indicating that the signature is valid and the package is authentic.
 If you see warnings or errors, don't install the package as its integrity or authenticity can't be confirmed.
-Report this issue by sending an email to security@strangebee.com.
+Report the issue to the [StrangeBee Security Team](mailto:security@strangebee.com).

     3. Install the package.